bosoni/Aether.Extras/README.md

 * modified Sample.Animation so space key changes animation and up/down changes zoom

-* added own stickman_nla .fbx and .blend files, contains couple of animations (idle/walk) (for some reason it doesnt use texture, will check it ASAP)
+* added own stickman_nla .fbx and .blend files, contains couple of animations (idle/walk)

 * noticed that I must build solution couple of times and then errors are gone (just for info)